 It was really nice meeting you, I’d love to talk to you again sometime.

-Why is a Cover Letter Important?
+Why is a Tech Job Cover Letter Important?

-The other reason that a cover letter is so important when partnered with a resume is because it’s the first sign an organization has as to whether or not you will fit in their company culture.
+The other reason that a tech job cover letter is so important when partnered with a resume is that it’s the first sign an organization has as to whether or not you will fit in their company culture.
 The way in which you write your cover letter and the tone you use if done correctly can make you seem like a great fit on paper, giving you a leg up when you come into the office.

-What to Put on a Cover Letter
+What to Put on the Cover Letter for a Technical Job

 ‘Ohhh you’re the guy that did that one thing that one time, tell me more about it’